This telehealth for eating disorders startup just raised $58 million

 During the pandemic, eating disorders skyrocketed among teens.
 Now, investors are putting their money behind a relatively new startup that hopes to help kids and young adults work with their families to recover from this ailment.
 The company, Equip, has raised $58 million led by The Chernin Group, bringing its total funding to $75 million.
 It plans to use the money to push its service nationwide by mid-year.

 CEO Kristina Saffran, who is in recovery from anorexia, co-founded Equip in 2019 with COO and clinical psychologist Erin Parks.
-The online platform practices family-based therapy, an outpatient framework where families work with their children to help them recover at home.
+The online platform practices family-based treatment, an outpatient framework where families work with their children to help them recover at home.
 Parents take on menu planning, portion control, scheduling meals, monitoring physical activity, and ensuring their child is actually eating.
-To support parents in this endeavor, Equip connects patients and their families with a therapist, a dietician, a doctor, and peer mentors who can validate their experiences and offer advice.
+To support parents in this endeavor, Equip connects patients and their families with a therapist, a dietician, a doctor, and peer and family mentors who can validate their experiences and offer advice.

 So far, Equip is available in 40 states with 10 insurers including, Aetna, Anthem, Cigna, Horizon BCBS, Magellan, Moda, Optum, PacificSource, and Partnership HealthPlan of California, through which it will treat Medicaid patients.
 To date, the company is treating hundreds of families.
 The goal is to go nationwide.

-While family-based therapy (FBT) has gained popularity as a treatment for eating disorders, it’s not always easily accessible.
+While family-based treatment (FBT) has gained popularity as a treatment for eating disorders, it’s not always easily accessible.
 “The old thinking was, ‘Let’s talk to you, let’s motivate you to want to eat,'” says Saffran.
 “But it’s not that they’re choosing not to eat.”
 One of the tenets of FBT is that children are not in control of their eating disorder.
 FBT also doesn’t dwell on the cause of the eating disorder, asserting that they arise from a complex set of factors that are part biological and part environmental.
 Instead, it focuses on getting the patient back to a normal weight and then on addressing the thought processes that lead to disordered eating.

 “A lot of the symptoms of eating disorders are symptoms of starvation, so you really can’t do anything,” says Saffran.
 “Step one needs to be full weight restoration.”